Load Shedding and Your Grow Room: Protecting Cannabis Plants in South Africa

 Seal All Light Leaks

-During the dark period, any external light — even from a window or corridor — can disrupt your flowering plants during an outage.
-Ensure your grow space is fully light-proofed before load shedding becomes a problem.
+During the dark period, any external light, even from a window or corridor, can disrupt your flowering plants during an outage.
+Ensure your grow space is fully light-proofed before any power interruption becomes a problem.

 Use Mechanical (Analogue) Timers for Lights